Product Info, Your Questions my answers.

 Modifications: RWRP middle Pickup and 5-Way switch .

-My Assembly Steps: You can Watch on youtube: miemusicjobe4423
+My Assembly Steps: Watch on youtube Mie Music Jobe

-1- I install the Alnico 5 Rod Magnets into the flatwork, using a Pickup Jig on an Arbor Press.
+1- I install the Alnico 5 Rod Magnets into the flatwork, using a Pickup Jig on an Arbor Hand Press, just like LEO started out doing in the 50's.

 2- I dip the finished bobbin in Lacquer.
-This does four things, #1 It keeps the coil wire from shorting out directly onto the magnet.
-This is where 90% of Vintage Fender Pickups fail.
+This does a few important things, #1 It keeps the coil wire from shorting out directly onto the magnet.
+A chemical reaction causes corrosion that is wrapped around the cooper wire that can really eat the magnets.
+The Formvar coating gets brittle and cracks and this is where 90% of Vintage Fender Pickups fail.
 The coil wire rubbing against the magnets.
-This glues the flatwork to the magnets, eliminating the use of super glue.
+This causes bare spots in the cooper which starts the shorting out. # 2 This also glues the flatwork to the magnets, eliminating the use of super glue.
 Dry time varies.
 24 hours average.
 I also Flux/Solder the start and finish wires on the bobbin.

 3- Pickup Winding-I use a MojoTone Pickup Winder.
 Varying my patterns and wire tension and proprietary way that I've developed, coming from months of hand on research and beta testing.